ros2/design/articles/actions.md

 #### Goal Status Topic

 * **Direction**: Server publishes
-* **Content**: Goal id, time it was accepted, and an enum indicating the status of this goal.
+* **Content**: Goal ID, time it was accepted, and an enum indicating the status of this goal.

 This topic is published by the server to broadcast the status of goals it has accepted.
 The purpose of the topic is for introspection; it is not used by the action client.